DQNEO/docker-php/README.md

 # Dockerfile to build latest PHP from source

-* 7.0 - build from tar ball
+* 7.0 - build from github tag
-* github-master - build from git clone
+* github-master - build from github master